Sears Home Services

 Ideally, you should be cleaning your vent every one to three months to avoid your range hood from losing effectiveness due to grease and gunk.
 If you’re an avid cook, you may want to give it a good scrub more often.

 If your water or ice is starting to taste a bit funky, a dirty filter may be the cause.
 A clogged filter can’t fully remove lead, chlorine and other impurities that cause bad tastes or odors.
-To avoid this, you should aim to replace your filter every six to 12 months, depending on frequency of use.
+To avoid this, you should aim to replace your filter every six months, or more frequently if the water flow slows.

 Some fridge models will indicate when it’s time, but a taste test is a surefire way to diagnose a dirty filter.